-Charcoal grilling has a long history, and for good reason.
+Charcoal grilling has a long history and for a good reason.
 It is easy to find a charcoal grill, and you can purchase briquettes just about anywhere.
-Grocery stores, convenience stores, you name it the fuel is easy to access.
+Grocery stores, convenience stores, and fuel are easy to access.

 Not only this, but the grill and the charcoal are significantly less expensive than the investment you could make in a gas grill.
-By spending less on the equipment you can afford to spend more on what really counts the food.
+By spending less on the equipment, you can afford to spend more on what counts, the food.

 Don't let the price fool you, however.
-Sometimes you can save some money while still getting better results, and charcoal grilling is one of those times.
+Sometimes you can save money while getting better results, and charcoal grilling is one of those times.

-We all have memories of burgers grilled over the coals, and there is no question that no matter your culinary training, charcoal simply tastes better than gas.
-The only exception is when too much lighter fluid is used or worse yet, my dad would sometime use gasoline if he ran out of lighter fluid.
+We all have memories of burgers grilled over the coals, and there is no question that no matter your culinary training, charcoal tastes better than gas.
+The only exception is when too much lighter fluid is used; worse yet, my dad would sometimes use gasoline if he ran out of lighter fluid.

 You load the top up with gas, add a little newspaper to the bottom and lite it up.
-The confined charcoal starts quickly and effortlessly and when the coals are hot, just dump them out into the grill.
+The confined charcoal starts quickly and effortlessly, and when the coals are hot, dump them into the grill.

 The Smell of the Grill

-You know that glorious smell of a barbecue in the neighborhood?
-It's not a gas grill that you smell, it's the charcoal.
-Getting the coals to light takes a bit of effort, but with some time and forethought you can get them glowing.
+Do you know that glorious smell of a barbecue in the neighborhood?
+It's not a gas grill you smell; it's the charcoal.
+Getting the coals to light takes some effort, but with some time and forethought, you can get them glowing.

-It will take awhile to get them to the perfect temperature, but once they reach it, there is nothing like that even heat to grill meat to perfection.
+It will take a while to get them to the perfect temperature, but once they reach it, there is nothing like that, even heat to grill meat perfectly.
 When the coals are white, you know they are glowing red hot within.

-The coals do indeed get amazingly hot, but they are still far safer than a gas grill.
-With any type of cooking you want to remember to protect yourself from the heat.
+The coals get amazingly hot but are still far safer than a gas grill.
+With any cooking, you want to remember to protect yourself from the heat.

 The charcoal, however, isn't pressurized and could never cause an explosion.
-As long as you are grilling on a safe surface and taking precautions for the flames and hot coals, grill safety isn't difficult to accomplish.
+Grill safety is relatively easy if you are grilling on a safe surface and taking precautions against the flames and hot coals.

 Charcoal grilling is also one of those things most people want to share with friends.
 Fortunately, a charcoal grill is very portable.

-Most of them are sized so that they can easily fit in a vehicle, meaning that it can travel to a neighbor or to the beach with equal ease.
-Since the briquettes are also compact and easy to manage, bringing along some fuel is super easy as well.
+Most of them are sized so that they can easily fit in a vehicle, meaning they can travel to a neighbor or beach with equal ease.
+Since the briquettes are also compact and easy to manage, bringing along some fuel is also super easy.

 Cons of a Charcoal Grill

-Charcoal grilling does have a few disadvantages, but they aren't anything that you can't work around.
-The coals may take longer to heat up, but the even heat that they produce when lit correctly is well worth the time they take.
+Charcoal grilling does have a few disadvantages, but they are something that you can work around.
+The coals may take longer to heat up, but the even heat they produce when lit correctly is well worth their time.

 Once the coals have cooled, you will be left with quite a bit of ash to dispose of.
 This can go in the trash or even be buried in the garden, but removing the ash can be messy.
-Following the instructions for the specific grill will minimize any spilling and get your grill ready to go for the next meal in no time.
+Following the instructions for the specific grill will minimize any spilling and prepare your grill for the next meal in no time.

-Charcoal grills tend to be pretty simple in their construction, and they don't require cooking school in order to operate them.
-The down side is that you get a grill surface to cook on, and not a side burner for heating liquids.
+Charcoal grills are simple in construction and don't require a cooking school to operate them.
+The downside is that you get a grill surface to cook on rather than a side burner for heating liquids.

-Any charcoal griller worth their salt knows how to grill corn or heat up beans on the grill so with a little ingenuity the lack of a burner can easily be worked around.
+Any charcoal griller worth their salt knows how to grill corn or heat up beans on the grill, so the lack of a burner can easily be worked around with ingenuity.

 Enjoying Your New Charcoal Grill

-Charcoal grilling may be a little messy and require a bit more skill, but there is no question that the end result is worth it.
-With better tasting meat and that glorious smell in the air, some creative culinary flair will get you terrific results.
+Charcoal grilling may be a little messy and require a bit more skill, but there is no question that the result is worth it.
+With better-tasting meat and that glorious smell, some creative culinary flair will get you terrific results.

-One of the best features, of course, is that charcoal grilling isn't limited to home, so you can take your cooking show on the road, producing meal after meal with equipment that fits in your vehicle.
+One of the best features is that charcoal grilling is wider than home, so you can take your cooking show on the road, producing meal after meal with equipment that fits your vehicle.
 Just be sure to wait for the coals and to dispose of them properly, and you'll be the master of the charcoal grill.